cdavisdev/video-game-survey-form/README.md

 Once the form has been completed, the web application will display a message to indicate to the user that the form has now been completed, and after few seconds, will refresh the page.

+This application is an update/remake of a version that I had made from 2019 and improved the JavaScript and UI.
+This web application makes use of Regex, ternary operator, reusable functions, error messages/styling display on HTML and setTimeout() on submit.

 This survey form is for demonstration purposes only.